TianleiP/ML_Project_311/instructions/surveyContent.md

+help me modify clean_survey_data.py, such that, after finish processing the data as mentioned in the instructions,

+for question 2 and 4,
+1. calculate the median value amone the three groups, i. e sushi, shawarma, pizza.
+Result:
+Q2: pizza 6.00, shawarma: 7.00, sushi: 5.00
+Q4: 6.00, 10.00, 13.00
+2. for all NULL values, assign the median value of that particular group to them

+for quesion 5,
+for all NULL values, assign them a keyword "other"

 QUESTION 1.
 From a scale 1 to 5, how complex is it to make this food?
 (Where 1 is the most simple, and 5 is the most complex)
  1